Glamping in the South Downs National Park at Feather Down Manor Farm

 Frensham Ponds

-Just a short drive from Manor Farm are the Frensham Ponds, two beautiful lakes surrounded by heather and woods.
-They are the perfect place for a relaxing day out.
-You can swim, sail or just enjoy a picnic by the water.
-With several hiking trails and rich biodiversity, it's great fun for nature lovers and families looking for adventure.
+Just a short drive from Manor Farm are the Frensham Ponds, two beautiful lakes surrounded by heath and woodland.
+It’s the perfect spot for a relaxing day out.
+You can swim, sail, or simply enjoy a picnic by the water.
+With various walking routes and rich biodiversity, it’s a true delight for nature lovers and families in search of adventure.

 Selborne (10 km)

-The picturesque village of Selborne, known for its scenic nature and literary history, is a short distance from Manor Farm.
-Hike the famous "Zig-Zag" trail to Selborne Common for breathtaking views.
+The picturesque village of Selborne, known for its beautiful nature and literary history, is located a short distance from BoerenBed Manor Farm.
+Walk along the famous 'Zig-Zag' route to Selborne Common for breathtaking views.
 Visit the Gilbert White Museum to learn more about the famous naturalist.
-With charming cottages, local pubs and quaint streets, Selborne is fun for a relaxing day out.
+With charming cottages, local pubs, and quaint streets, Selborne is great for a relaxing day out.

 Gilbert White Museum